haris-git/Android-BackgroundColor/README.md

 Example of a functional app that on how to change the background color for future reference.
 You just click on a button and the background color changes.
 I have also used the light sensor of the device to change the color.
 In order to activate this function click on the *Light sensor* button.

-The format of the app is the same in landscape and portrait mode.
-Also the user can scroll up and down the screen.

 You can see how the app looks like after opening the preview.png

 ### Which files of the project are important